-Cash and cash equivalents decreased by \$1.3 million, or -16.0% during the fiscal year.
-Net cash flows used in operating activities increased by \$18.8 million, primarily due to a decrease in non-endowed cash contributions of \$16.2 million as compared to prior year.
-Net cash flows provided by investing activities decreased by \$26.6 million, primarily due to increased investment purchases of \$36.2 million as compared to prior year.
-Net cash flows provided by noncapital financing activities increased by \$44.3 million in the current year, primarily due to an increase in contributions restricted for long-term investment of \$20.1 million and an increase in pledges receivable and contributions to University related entities of \$25.3 million as compared to prior year.
+Cash and cash equivalents decreased by \$1.3 million, or -16.0% during fiscal year 2019.
+Net cash flows used in operating activities increased by \$18.8 million, primarily due to a decrease in nonendowed cash contributions of \$16.2 million as compared to fiscal year 2018.
+Net cash flows provided by investing activities decreased by \$26.6 million, primarily due to increased investment purchases of \$36.2 million as compared to fiscal year 2018.
+Net cash flows provided by noncapital financing activities increased by \$44.3 million in fiscal year 2019, primarily due to an increase in contributions restricted for long-term investment of \$20.1 million and an increase in pledges receivable and contributions to University related entities of \$25.3 million as compared to fiscal year 2018.